donnay/interesting-octopus/src/pages/docs/adventures/SednaRendezvous.md

 **Don't say no!** Instead lead the adventure so that they either go back to the left path, or that they end up in the same location as if they had chosen to go left.
 Nothing is more boring for a player than to be told what they can and cannot do.
 Show it to them by letting them play it out.
 They shouldn't go down the right hand path because three miles down it has been completely washed out by a flood, because it is buried by an impassable avalanche of piled rocks and boulders, because they find a village of man-eating Aracnians right in the middle of the path.
 Whatever the case, it is not because the Game Master does not want them to.

-## Game master Notes
+### Game Master Notes
 The brief introductions below are a guide to get your players started in the adventure.
 In this way, by stranding them on the ship that is about to enter the Sedna system they have no option but to plunge right into the adventure.

-## Player's Introductions
+When you see a block of text formated like as below.
+> This is text which is written to help the GM.
+This can be read aloud to the players

+---
+## Adventure Begins Here

-### Scenario 1 - Report and Run
+### 1 - Report & Run
 > The S.S.
 Racine, a science survey vessel, and her escort, the L.C.M.S.
 Candor, have disappeared.
 They had been sent to the Sedna System, a newly discovered Solar system in the quadrant of Beta Aquila.
 The Poly Solar Foundation has requested, through Dr. Vilmoot, that you, the players, on a reconnaissance mission in the sector, on board the exploration ship E.S.
 Icarus, pass through the Sedna system on a reconnaissance mission.
 Simply, the mission will be to cruise through, take detailed recordings and readings on the system, and the status of the S.S.
 Racine and the L.C.M.S.
 Candor, whatever they may be, and to report back to the P.S.F. headquarters in Milmoth sector.
 >
 >Your Eclipse class scout, equipped with fast drive and super-sensitive detection devices, and its crew, are under instruction by the P.S.F. to return at all cost with this valuable information, as there is suspicion of hostile alien activity in the sector.

-### Scenario 2 - Search and Destroy
+### 2 - Search & Destroy

 >The S.S.
 Racine, a science survey vessel, and her escort, the L.C.M.S.
 Candor, have disappeared in the Sedna system, near Beta Aquila.
 You, the players, on board the Eclipse class Scout Cruiser, E.S.Icarus, have been requested by the P.S.F. through Captain Vandervekken, to go to the Sedna system.
 There have been confirmed reports of a hostile alien pirate base operating out of this system.
 With the armaments and equipment on the Icarus, you have been ordered to search out the pirate base located in this system, and destroy it.
 >
 The P.S.F. has issued Captain Vandervekken and his crew sanction to act as deputies to the council and enabled them to take whatever actions necessary.
 The Captain has been advised that should the situation merit it, the crew and the passengers of the E.S.
 Icarus are expendable, and should it be the only viable option, the Captain is to use the Icarus as a missile to destroy the base.
+>

-Should the mission succeed, there will be generous rewards for the crew of the Icarus, as well as rewards for the capture of any alien technology.
+>Should the mission succeed, there will be generous rewards for the crew of the Icarus, as well as rewards for the capture of any alien technology.

-### Scenario 3 - Search and Rescue
+### 3 - Search & Rescue
 >The S.S.
 Racine, a scientific survey ship, and her escort, the L.C.M.S.
 Condor, have disappeared in the Sedna system, near Delta Aquila.
 The P.S.F has requested through both Captain Vandervekken and Dr. Vilmoot, that the crew of the E.S.
 Icarus, the only representative within lightyears of the system, go to Sedna and attempt to rescue the crews of the Racine and the Condor.
 >
 The P.S.F. suspects that there is hostile alien pirate activity out of the Sedna system.
 The crew of the Icarus is warned that the pirates are thought to be ruthless, and to take caution in proceeding on this mission.